obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 <!-- placeholder to force blank line before included text --> <!-- include: CustomGroupingExamples.test.other_properties_task.priorityName_docs.approved.md -->

 - ```group by function task.priorityName```
-  - Group by the task's priority name
+  - Group by the task's priority name.
   - The priority names are displayed in alphabetical order.
   - Note that the default priority is called 'Normal', as opposed to with `group by priority` which calls the default 'None'.
 - ```group by function '%%' + task.priorityNumber.toString() + '%%' + task.priorityName +' priority'```
-  - Group by the task's priority name
+  - Group by the task's priority name.
   - The hidden priority number ensures that the headings are written from highest to lowest priority.
   - Note that the default priority is called 'Normal', as opposed to with `group by priority` which calls the default 'None'.